duh-rpc/duh-go/README.md

 `/subject.delete` deletes an existing resource

 ##### Request reached service and the client received a response
 The response from the service could be good or bad.
-The point is that were no interruptions occurred in order to impede the request from reaching the service which handles the request.
+No interruptions occurred that would have impeded the request from reaching the service which handles the request.

 ##### Request was rejected
 The request could be rejected by the service or infrastructure for various reasons.